griffinbholt/book-of-mormon-hebraisms/docs/theme_words.md

 It's interesting that it says "fifth" five times, summing up to a total of one whole.

+## Mosiah 7:22 ("Half")

+And behold, we at this time do pay tribute to the king of the Lamanites, to the amount of **one half** of our corn, and our barley, and even all our grain of every kind, and **one half** of the increase of our flocks and our herds; and even **one half** of all we have or possess the king of the Lamanites doth exact of us, or our lives.

+## Mosiah 19:25 - 21:3 ("Oath")

+TODO

 ## Alma 5:57-58 ("Names")

 And now I say unto you, all you that are desirous to follow the voice of the